 From what we were told, the scene featured not just bodies but also many fires.
 Our source informed us that there were multiple cast members on location, including one who was screaming “Yennefer” rather loudly.
 Our source believes the screamer was Tissaia de Vries (played by MyAnna Buring), and that would certainly make sense as she was last seen searching for Yennefer on the scorched battlefield at Sodden Hill at the end of season one.

-Talib has also provided us three short videos taken on location in February.
+Talib has also provided us two short videos taken on location in February.
 In the first video, we can see the crew decorating the location with body parts: prop horse limbs and headless human bodies.
 We can also see fake rocks that were placed there.

 In the second video, we can see the crew preparing the location by spraying a substance on the grass.
 This could have been fake snow or some form of coloration.